stirwg/certificates/draft-ietf-stir-certificates.md

 objects they sign.
 For example, imagine a PASSporT extension claim called "confidence" with values "low", "medium", and "high".
-If a CA issues to an authentication service a certificate that contains the value "confidence" in the "claim" field and "high" in the "permitted" feild of the JWT Claim Constraints, then an authentication service MAY add a "high" "confidence" claim to any PASSporTs it generates.
+If a CA issues to an authentication service a certificate that contains the mustInclude JWTClaimName "confidence" in the "claim" field and "high" in the "permittedValues" feild of the JWT Claim Constraints, then an authentication service MAY add a "high" "confidence" claim to any PASSporTs it generates.
 A verification service MUST treat as invalid any PASSporT it receives with a PASSporT extension claim that is not included in JWT Claim Constraints.
 The baseline claims of PASSporT ("orig", "dest", "iat" and "mky") are considered to be permitted by default and SHOULD NOT be included in the "claim" field.
 The issuer of a certificate may similarly explicitly allow the use of a particular claim by the holder of the certificate.
 If a certificate contains no JWT Claim Constraints, the issuer of the certificate permits all claims.